zthun/janitor/packages/janitor-lint/README.md

 the different code files you have.
 There's linters for code, applications, spelling, and formatting; it's easy to get overwhelmed.

-**Lint Janitor** was created under the guise that there is beauty in simplicity.
+**Janitor Lint** was created under the guise that there is beauty in simplicity.
 Having a single application that takes care of ones needs leads to greater happiness then having to piece meal together tons of tools, each with individual needs and maintainability issues.
-Just let **Lint Janitor** do the heavy lifting for you.
+Just let **Janitor Lint** do the heavy lifting for you.

 ## Getting Started